 The Russians already have an annoying problem with the lack of warm-water ports for seagoing vessels.
 They really dislike having much the same problem with respect to space launches.
 Therefore they are in negotiations for launch privileges at the ESA's Guiana Space Centre, which is optimally located quite near the Equator and to the West of the Atlantic Ocean.

 For comparison purposes, here are the masses of a few sample payloads.
 This is to give you a mental image of the capabilities of the following booster systems.
+It will also be useful if the cargo space could accommodate standard cargo cannister sizes.

 |GPS satellite||0.8 metric ton|